jordan-brough/spree_encrypted_credit_card/README.md

 encrypted_values: true
 ```

 As part of your payment source attributes.
-If the Payment is of type Spree::CreditCard and encrypted_values is set, then Spree will use Spree::EncryptedCreditCard isntead of Spree::CreditCard.
+If the Payment is of type Spree::CreditCard and encrypted_values is set, then Spree will use Spree::EncryptedCreditCard instead of Spree::CreditCard.

 An example JS file using Braintree's JS is here: